etternagame/etterna/Docs/Translations.md

 Next is knowing whether or not your language's script or font is supported.
 In most cases, it is.
 If your language can entirely be represented with the English alphabet, there is almost no reason there would be any error.
 Some scripts are unsupported because a font for them does not exist.
 Some letters in some languages or some combinations of letters are unsupported either due to them missing from the font or some other bug.

 Figuring out if your language is supported at the moment is mostly trial and error.
+If there are any errors with particular scripts, letters, or combinations of letters, let us know and we can look at ways to fix it possibly.

 ## Process